By the time we moved to Porto,

 I stayed in bed for three days

-sleeping in fragment,
+sleeping in fragments,

 managing him and my daughters by text.